 Purpose of this policy

-To ensure schools effectively manage visitors to the school.
+To ensure schools effectively screen, manage and supervise visitors to the school.

-Schools must develop school level policies and procedures to manage visitors to the school.
+Schools must develop school level policies and procedures to manage all visitors to the school.

 - implement Department and school level policies and procedures

 - be responsible for visitors allowed into school